MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `clandestinePort`: The port on which the Node is currently listening for connections from other Nodes.

-* `consumingWalletDerivationPathOpt`: This is the derivation path (from the mnemonic seed) of the consuming wallet.
+* `consumingWalletPrivateKey`: This is the private key of the consuming wallet, as a 64-digit hexadecimal number.

-  More than likely, it's m/44'/60'/0'/0/0.
+* `consumingWalletAddress`: This is the address of the consuming wallet, as a 40-digit hexadecimal number prefixed by "0x".

 * `currentSchemaVersion`: This will be a version number for the database schema represented as an ordinal numeral.
 This will always be the same for a given version of Node.
 If you upgrade your Node, and the new Node wants to see a later